Spam Court: Guilty of Sending to Inactive Subscribers?

 “I haven’t even opened an email from you in 2.5 years!”

 No one likes to be ghosted, in real life or online.
 When you have been ghosted by a subscriber it is a clear indicator that they’re no longer interested in having a relationship with your brand.
 Take the hint.
 Have some dignity.
-Clean your master list of any subscriber who hasn’t engaged or purchased in a while.
+Clean your main list of any subscriber who hasn’t engaged or purchased in a while.

 While it may seem counterintuitive to proactively unsubscribe folks, the end result can help improve your email deliverability by boosting your open rate, improving subscriber engagement, and having fewer messages marked as spam.

 So what exactly qualifies as an inactive subscriber?
 Here are a few examples:

 - A newsletter subscriber that joined your list over six months ago but has never opened an email AND has never purchased

 - A newsletter subscriber that joined your list over six months ago but hasn’t opened an email AND hasn’t purchased in the last six months